 Is your game a puzzle?
 A racer?
 An adventure?
 Make this choice early and stick with it.
 If you don’t have a clear idea of the objective you’ll confuse your end gamer.

-There are lots of different kinds of games and ways to build off of traditional models with mobile.
-Here’s a few to get you started: guessing, trivia, strategy, action-adventure, battle, sports and RPG.
+Once you’re familiar with your game making app, there are lots of different kinds of games and ways to build off of traditional models with mobile.
+Here are a few to get you started: guessing, trivia, strategy, action-adventure, battle, sports and RPG.
 Download a few games from each category and give them a whirl.
 See what makes them different firsthand.

 Do your research